 Speech output system: A system that provides the user with a voice alternative to the text presented on the computer screen.

 Speech impairment: A problem in communication and related areas, such as oral motor function, ranging from simple sound substitutions to the inability to understand or use language or use the oral-motor mechanism for functional speech and feeding.
-Some causes of speech and language disorders include hearing loss; neurological disorders; brain injury; mental retardation; drug abuse; physical impairments, such as cleft lip or palate; and vocal abuse or misuse.
+Some causes of speech and language disorders include hearing loss; neurological disorders; brain injury; intellectual disability; drug abuse; physical impairments, such as cleft lip or palate; and vocal abuse or misuse.

 Sticky keys: Enables a computer user to do multiple key combinations on a keyboard using only one finger at a time.
 The sticky keys function is usually used with the Ctrl, Alt, and Shift keys.
 Simultaneous keystrokes can be entered sequentially.

 Telecommunications Device for the Deaf (TDD) or Teletypewriter (TTY): A device which enables someone who has a speech or hearing impairment to use a telephone when communicating with someone else who has a TDD/TTY.
 TDD/TTYs can be used with any telephone, and one needs only a basic typing ability to use them.